mgadrat/redmine-candy-theme/README.md

 1. [Install Docker and Docker Compose](https://docs.docker.com/engine/installation/)
 2. Open a terminal in the `docker/` folder
-3. Run `docker-compose -f stack.yml up`
+3. Run `docker-compose -f docker-compose.yml up`
 4. visit http://localhost/

+notes:
-note: Make sure you firewall don't block incoming requests from yoursel
+Make sure you firewall don't block incoming requests from yoursel First time you up the containers the redmine one kind of crash because the SQL one is not ready yet.
+You can just up a second time and it will work.

 ## References and links